-- 1. A female employee is entitled to pregnancy and maternity leave in connection with the birth of her child without loss of income. - 2.
+- 1. A female employee is entitled to pregnancy and maternity leave in connection with the birth of her child without loss of income.
+The provisions of the Work and Care Act (Wet Arbeid en Zorg (WAZO) apply. - 2.
 Entitlement to pregnancy leave arises starting from 6 weeks before the day after the presumptive day of the child's birth, as indicated in a written statement by a doctor or a midwife to be submitted to the employer, up to and including the day of the child's birth.
-The pregnancy leave will start at the latest 4 weeks prior to the day following the presumptive day of the child's birth.

-- 3. The maternity leave will start on the day after the child's birth and amounts to 10 consecutive weeks or as many days more as the number of days that the pregnancy leave was shorter than 6 weeks. - 4.
-For the application of paragraph 3, the number of days that the female employee receives sick pay pursuant to article 29a, paragraph 2 of the Sickness Benefits Act (Ziektewet) in the period she is entitled to pregnancy leave although this leave has not yet started, are regarded as days she has obtained pregnancy leave. - 5.
+The pregnancy leave will start at the latest 4 weeks prior to the day following the presumptive day of the child's birth. - 3.
+The maternity leave will start on the day after the child's birth and amounts to 10 consecutive weeks or as many days more as the number of days that the pregnancy leave was shorter than 6 weeks. - 4.
+For the application of paragraph 3, the number of days that the female employee receives sick pay pursuant to article 29a, paragraph 2 of the Sickness Benefits Act (Ziektewet) in the period she is entitled to pregnancy leave although this leave has not yet started, are regarded as days she has obtained pregnancy leave - 5.
 The employee is entitled to unpaid parental leave pursuant to the Work and Care Act (Wet Arbeid en Zorg).